chenyangh/SemEval2019Task3/README.md

  **ANA at SemEval-2019 Task 3: Contextual Emotion detection in Conversations through hierarchical LSTMs and BERT**

- The paper will appear on the *The 13th International Workshop on Semantic Evaluation collocated with NAACL, Minneapolis, USA 2-7 June, 2019.* For now it is avaialbe on arxiv:
+ The paper will appear on the *The 13th International Workshop on Semantic Evaluation collocated with NAACL, Minneapolis, USA 2-7 June, 2019.* For now it is available on arxiv:

 ```
 @article{huang2019ana,